-With the same project location, there would be no substantial change in the distance of proposed residential units from sources of community risk, and therefore no change to the Community Risk Assessment completed for the 2022 Project as a requirement of SCA AIR-4: Exposure to Air Pollution (Toxic Air Contaminants), nor to the conclusions of that assessment.
-The 2023 Project is in the same location, and without mitigation, residents on the second-floor level would still be exposed to levels of cancer risk and fine particulate matter (PM2.5) concentrations above thresholds due to the proximity of I-580.
-As further required by SCA AIR-4, the 2023 Project would need to incorporate the control features that were identified for the 2022 Project, including HVAC systems with high efficiency diesel particulate filters, or MERV 13 filters, included in the ventilation design for the second floor, along with weatherproofed windows and doors, installation of passive electrostatic filtering systems, and adoption of a maintenance plan for the HVAC and air filtration systems.
+With the same project location, there would be no substantial change in the distance of proposed residential units from sources of community risk, and therefore no change to the Community Risk Assessment completed for the 2022 Project as a requirement of SCA AIR-4: Reduce Exposure to Air Pollution (Toxic Air Contaminants) [formerly titled Exposure to Air Pollution (Toxic Air Contaminants)], nor to the conclusions of that assessment.
+The 2024 Project is in the same location, and without mitigation, residents on the second-floor level would still be exposed to levels of cancer risk and fine particulate matter (PM2.5) concentrations above thresholds due to the proximity of I-580.
+As further required by SCA AIR-4, the 2024 Project would need to incorporate the control features that were identified for the 2022 Project, including HVAC systems with high efficiency diesel particulate filters, or MERV 13 filters, included in the ventilation design for the second floor, along with weatherproofed windows and doors, installation of passive electrostatic filtering systems, and adoption of a maintenance plan for the HVAC and air filtration systems.